 The Reedville Fishermen’s Museum is Participating in the National Blue Star Museums Program

-One of more than 2,000 museums across America to offer free admission to military personnel and their families this summer
+One of more than 3,000 museums across America to offer free admission to military personnel and their families every summer

 “We are honored to participate once again in this annual tribute to our active service men and women, and to give them the opportunity to discover the Reedville Fishermen’s Museum with their family,” said Lee Langston-Harrison, Museum Director.
-“As we celebrate our thirtieth anniversary in 2018, it is especially important for families to learn more about the lower Chesapeake and its local waterways.”
+“It is especially important for families to learn more about the lower Chesapeake and its local waterways.”

 “Visiting a museum is a great way to get to know a community—whether it’s in your hometown or a stop on a road trip,” said NEA Chairman Jane Chu.
 “We appreciate the enthusiasm of museums all across the country who open their doors for military and their families to spend time together and have new arts experiences.”